Too many films are given the epithet of ‘classic’ epithet, but John Carpenter’s The Thing is one film that justifies the hype.

-At the very start of the film we see a sniper mounted in a Norwegian helicopter attempt and fail to shoot a dog after chasing it across the frozen wastes of Antarctica.
-They touch down at MacReady’s base camp in order to finish off the job.
+They land at the American’s base to finish off the job.
 The sniper attempts to throw a Thermite grenade at the dog but comically loses his grip and lets it slip out of his hand.
 We see him desperately scrabble about in the snow to retrieve it while the pilot legs it.
 The grenade goes off followed a split second later by the helicopter.

-Whilst the film is a tour-de-force from its stark beginnings to the nihilistic denouement the helicopter explosion is decidedly lacklustre and is about as impressive as a lit fart.
+Whilst the film is a tour-de-force from its stark beginnings to its nihilistic denouement, the helicopter explosion is decidedly lacklustre.
+The special effects fireball is about as impressive as a lit fart.

 Exploding helicopter innovation